 Haines is an overlooked gem on the emerald necklace of towns strung along the Inside Passage.
 Mostly bypassed by large cruise ships attracted to places with prettier business districts, the town is recognized as a recreation mecca, with a huge land base and few crowds.
 Heli-skiing that attracts Olympic skiers, brown-bear viewing, and Chilkat Native art treasures are among its biggest attractions.
 Due to a mottled history that includes a prominent Native settlement, Army installations, a religious mission, and commercial fishing, timbering and mining, Haines isn’t easily defined.
 Its most alluring attractions are dispersed and take time to hunt down.
 But the town is an accurate thumbnail of Alaska, mesmerizing for its beauty and memorable for its characters and quirkiness.
 Chat up a local and you’ll hear an interesting earful.
 Enchanted visitors sometimes return to buy property and join the community.

-- Bald Eagles: In the fall, Haines has more bald eagles than anywhere else in the world.
+- Bald Eagles & Other Wildlife: In the fall, Haines has more bald eagles than anywhere else in the world.
 One great place to see them: the Chilkat Bald Eagle Preserve.
+Join a guided tour with Rainbow Glacier Adventures to look for eagles and more.

 - Mt.
 Ripinsky: If you’re fit, the best way to get an overview of Haines is to climb Mt.
 Ripinsky, 3,300 feet above Haines.
 From the summit you can see downtown, Ft.
 Seward, and further south down the Chilkat Peninsula.